 We reiterate the previous point; knowing your customer’s needs will be paramount.
 If your plan of attack is to chase any and everything that comes out, you are picking a problematic and expensive path.
 Identify the most attractive markets for your services and make that your end goal.
 Do not get distracted by fool’s gold or how much any potential customer spends; all you care about is how much they spend on what you sell.
 Create your addressable market and find the discipline to stay within those boundaries.

 Now, get yourself or your business developer(s) into those customers and start talking.
 Next, begin looking for any way to get to those customers.
 A GSA schedule, contract vehicle, or teaming relationship, at this point, you need to find a pathway for those customers to reach you.
-It sounds easier said than done, and it is, however what your doing is filling your pipeline with meaningful opportunities.
+It sounds easier said than done, and it is, however what you're doing is filling your pipeline with meaningful opportunities.
 Congratulations, you are now guiding your pursuits with strategy.

 If you’ve done everything else correctly and have begun to execute on your strategy, there is one more element to consider.
 You might know more about a customer than anyone and even hold the key to solving their biggest problem.
 But you must be able to capture and communicate those facts.
 Proposal writing is an art form when done correctly, and it can be the difference between winning and losing.
 Merely respond to the RFP, and you become a nameless and forgettable face in the crowd.
 Differentiate your company by demonstrating an in-depth knowledge of the customer, their requirement and how your solution addresses the need and benefits the customer.